adamstephensen/faqs/bot-service.md

 It is often better to have multiple smaller QnA makers than one monster one.
 Consider a bot for a bank.
 It may be better for a bank to ask
-> Do you want to discuss Banking, Insurance or Loans ?
-Then the user navigates to a specific QnA maker dialog for either Banking, Insurance or Loans.
+"Do you want to discuss Banking, Insurance or Loans ? " Then the user navigates to a specific QnA maker dialog for either Banking, Insurance or Loans.
 Now then the user types 'How do I apply?' the bot can apply in context.